BartolHrg/VB.C-CPP/README.md

 4) It is also recommended that you call your file with the .VB.c extension (or .VB.h)
 so that tools aiming the VB.C can easily find the VB.C code

+It is recommended to compile with `-ftrack-macro-expansion=0` (or 1) option to not get really long error messages full of VB_C macros

 ## Syntax
 ### Declarations